21.11.2024 valid documentation

 Cohabiting couple

 A cohabiting couple is defined as two spouseless adults of different sex aged 18 and over and occupying the same dwelling on a permanent basis, provided their age difference is less than 16 years and they are not siblings.
 In case the couple has a common child these specifications do not apply.
-Persons of the same sex living together are not regarded as cohabiting couples unless the household-dwelling unit consists of two women who are the biological mother of the child living in the same dwelling and the second mother confirmed for the child.
+Same-sex persons living together are not considered cohabiting couples unless they have a common child in the family.
+As a rule, these are female couples in which one woman is the biological mother of the common child and the other is the second mother established for the child (Parenthood Act 775/2022, Section 5).

 Family status